So this week I became a Registered Nurse.

 I took the NCLEX on Thursday morning and then had to wait the entire weekend before I found out the results on Monday morning.
 To say I was relieved was an understatement.
 I’m typically a sad crier and laugh or scream when I’m happy, but I ugly cried when I saw “pass” on Monday.
-GOD IS GOOD guys.
+PRAISE THE LORD.

 So 14 months after moving to New York City and going back to school, I can now write:

 WIAW breakfast // two pieces of whole grain bread with PB and J + a post run green smoothie made with 1 scoop Vega Sport, 1 frozen banana, frozen spinach and almond milk

 I think I had so many emotions when I found out Monday because it meant so much more than just being a nurse.
 The past three years of doing Nutshell has heavily influenced my decision to be a Nurse Practitioner, so officially becoming an RN was tangible solidification that this is happening.
 I’ve always been super passionate about helping women find food freedom and true health and healing, but over the past couple months, the client interactions and conversations I’ve had have made my heart explode with excitement and an uncontainable passion to care for women more comprehensively.

 I’ve worked with clients from all different health backgrounds and even worked with men, but over time I’ve seen more and more women who come to me with a history of restrictive eating and overexercising asking the question, “Why am I not getting my period?”
 Some have never had a period at all and they are now in their 20s.
 The more women I’ve worked with, the more frustrated I’ve become at how medicine and healthcare has addressed this issue.
 Amenorrhea is not something you just slap a birth control prescription on and call it a day.
 That’s not the solution and all that’s doing is masking an underlying cause of why women aren’t menstruating.